How to Make Rose Gold Foil in Photoshop

 This looks like a mess but keep the faith, it's going to be great!

 The amount of noise will depend on the look you're going for.
 Too much noise will give you a glitter effect.
 Today we want some texture because to get a luminous effect we need a slight variation.
+Without that, it would look flat.

 In my example, I went for 14.21, which has the slider towards the left hand side.